10 of the greatest gigs I ever went to (none of them were Kate Bush)

 The Blackbyrds – The Jazz Café in London, 2001 or 2002

-Me and my homeboys often set aside time in our hectic work/life schedules to get together, open our hearts to one another, and then cry together over a meal and a few pints of lager.
-It’s an important part of modern male friendship, and on one memorable occasion we staged our bonding session at the Jazz Cafe in North London so it could be interspersed with jazz funk played live by The Blackbyrds – those cats played the shit out of their instruments that night, and by cats I mean musicians.
-It’s slang talk.
+Me and my pals often set aside time in our hectic work/life schedules to get together, open our hearts to one another, and then cry together over a meal and a few pints of lager.
+It’s an important part of modern male friendship, and on one memorable occasion we staged our bonding session at the Jazz Cafe in North London so it could be interspersed with jazz funk played live by The Blackbyrds.
 You could barely hear us all weeping.

 Common – The Jazz Café in London, 2000